 Private Markets is an asset class consisting of both equity and debt ownership in operating companies not publicly traded on a stock exchange.
-This type includes 85 and 81 private market funds in fiscal years ending June 30, 2020 and 2019, respectively.
+This type increased by two investments to 87 private market funds in fiscal year ending June 30, 2021.
 Private market funds employ a combination of strategies to earn superior risk-adjusted returns.
 The fair values of the investments in this type have been determined using the NAV per share (or equivalent) of the Plan's ownership interest in partners' capital.
-These investments can never be redeemed with the funds.
+These investments are illiquid.
 Distributions from each fund will be received as the underlying investments of the funds are liquidated.
 It is expected that the underlying assets of the funds will be liquidated approximately seven to 15 years from the commencement of the fund.